Ai-Albert/cse151a_project/README.md

 dataset.
 Analyzing this data and creating models would allow us to find better movies to watch if we can predict whether a movie will be considered for the Oscars.
-Since Oscar nominations are known to generally be "good" movies, based on various factors, this project would be useful for the purpose of finding good movies to watch.
+Since Oscar nominations are known to generally be "good" movies, based on various factors, this project could be useful for finding good movies to watch.

 **B. Figures**